cosmos/ibc/spec/ics-005-port-allocation/README.md

 The IBC handler MUST implement the `releasePort` function, which allows a module to release a port such that other modules may then bind to it.

-`releaePort` SHOULD be available to all modules.
+`releasePort` SHOULD be available to all modules.

 ```typescript
 function releasePort(id: Identifier) {